Optimal Trade Execution with Uncertain Volume Target: Model

-Obviously, in the presence of volume uncertainty, Constraint \eqref{eq:mean_variance_constraint} of Optimisation Problem~\eqref{eq:mean_variance_optimisation_problem} cannot be enforced since only a rough estimate, \ie $D_0$, of the total volume to be traded is known at time~$t_0$.
-Nonetheless, the model of \citet{Almgren2001} may be useful as a planning tool when deployed in conjunction with a systematic recourse whenever a demand forecast update becomes available.
-A trader would then, at each trading period, recompute and update their strategy based on the newest available demand forecast.
-The main flaw in this approach is that a trader is unable to define a static strategy at time~$t_0$ that ensures the satisfaction of Constraint~\eqref{eq:mean_variance_constraint}.
+Obviously, in the presence of volume uncertainty, Constraint \eqref{eq:mean_variance_constraint} of Optimisation Problem~\eqref{eq:mean_variance_optimisation_problem} cannot be enforced since only a rough estimate of the total volume to be traded is known at time~$t_{0}$, \ie $\rtarget_{0}$.
+Nonetheless, the model of \citet{Almgren2001} may be useful as a planning tool when deployed in conjunction with a systematic recourse whenever an update on the volume target becomes available.
+A trader would then, at each trading period, recompute and update their strategy based on the newest available volume forecast.
+The main flaw in this approach is that a trader is unable to define a static strategy at time~$t_{0}$ that ensures the satisfaction of Constraint~\eqref{eq:mean_variance_constraint}.
 Indeed, the volumes to be traded at each trading period must constantly be updated.
-To get around this issue, we subsequently propose a new way of defining a trader's strategy and of estimating the total trading cost.
+To get around this issue, we subsequently propose a new way of defining a trader's strategy.
 Furthermore, to avoid an explosion in the algorithmic complexity of numerical evaluations of the model, we want to avoid approaches based on dynamic programming and focus on models that account for the impact of recourse actions via the incorporation of a risk term.

-First, unlike \citet{Almgren2001} who define a trader's strategy as the volumes to be traded in each trading period, we define a trader's strategy as the proportion $y_i$ of the total demand $d_T$ to acquire over the course of each trading period $\tau_i$.
-Naturally, the following constraint must hold to enforce the distribution of the entire demand over all the trading periods:
+First, unlike \citet{Almgren2001} who define a trader's strategy as the volumes to be traded in each trading period, we define a trader's strategy as the proportion $\ystrat_{i}$ of the total volume $\rtarget_{T}$ to acquire over the course of each trading period $\tau_{i}$.
+Naturally, the following constraint must hold to enforce the distribution of the entire volume target over all the trading periods: